krzygorz/navimgate/README.md

 - `python-atspi`

 as well as the `pynput` package (available on pypi and [AUR](https://aur.archlinux.org/packages/python-pynput/)).
-I want to get rid of the `pynput` dependency, but because of some difficulties it is needed for now (see [Known Issues](#known-issues)).
+In the future the `pynput` dependency will be removed, but it is now used as a workaround (see [Known Issues](#known-issues)).

 ## Enabling accessibility

 Not all apps expose the accessibility interface by default.
-If your app doesn't seem to show any accessible buttons try the following command:
+If your app doesn't show any accessible buttons try the following command:

 ```
 gsettings set org.gnome.desktop.interface toolkit-accessibility true